 Separability: "[T]he analysis undertaken to determine whether a feature can be separately identified from, and exist independently of, a useful article."
-Star Athletica, L.L.C. v.
+Star Athletica.
+L.L.C. v.
 Varsity Brands, Inc., 137 S. Ct.
 1002, 1009 (2017).

 Serial: A work that is issued or intended to be issued on an established schedule in successive parts bearing numerical or chronological designations that are intended to be continued indefinitely.
-Examples include periodicals (including newspapers), annuals, the journals and proceedings of societies, and other similar works.
+Examples include periodicals, (including newspapers, magazines, newsletters, journals, bulletins,), annuals, the journals and proceedings of societies, and other similar works.